darsigangothri06/Full-Stack-Development/Day 5/README.md

 ## Questions

-* Where do we use simple if, if-else, if-else if ladder
+* Check given number is odd or even
-*
+* Print given string in Title